wehttqm/Sokoban.s/README.md

 ![alt text](https://github.com/wehttqm/Sokoban.s/blob/main/title.png?raw=true)

 # Sokoban.s
-A RISC-V Implementation of the classic box-shoving game, Sokoban, I made while taking CSC258 at U of T!
+A RISC-V Assembly implementation of the classic box-shoving game, Sokoban, I made while taking CSC258 at U of T!

 This was my first time writing a game in assembly, and it was quite the exprience.
 Lots of sleepless nights brought forth the program you see here.
 Would I code a game in RISC-V again?
 Probably not, however...